helidon-io/helidon/docs/mp/openapi/openapi-generator.md

 - `mp` - for Helidon MP code generation
 - `se` - for Helidon SE code generation

-Use the Helidon *client* generator and its `mp` library to create a [Helidon MicroProfile REST client][helidon-microprofile-rest-client].
+Use the Helidon *client* generator and its `mp` library to create a [Helidon MicroProfile REST client][helidon-micropro].
 The resulting client library works with any server that implements the API declared in the OpenAPI document you specified when you ran the generator.
 The client library provides an abstraction similar to remote procedure calls (RPC).
 To access a remote service that implements the endpoints declared in the OpenAPI document, your code uses the generated client library first to establish a connection to the remote service and then to call remote service endpoints by invoking local methods passing POJO business objects or Java types as arguments.

 Use the tool’s Helidon *server* generator and its `mp` library to create server endpoint stubs for a Helidon MP service.
 You build on these stubs by extending a generated class or implementing a generated interface, adding your specific business logic to finish the implementation of the endpoints.
 The combination of the generated server code plus Helidon MP underneath it allows you to focus on the business details instead of resource boilerplate.